adriangb/xpresso/docs/tutorial/minimal_app.md

-# Getting started: a minimal XPresso app
+# Getting started: a minimal Xpresso app

 Start by making a file called `main.py` and fill out the following code: